albertus82/jface-utils/README.md

 SWT uses operating system resources to deliver its native graphics and widget functionality.
 These resources should be freed when no longer needed, and the traditional way to do it is calling the `dispose()` method on the objects that represent the resources, however this approach may be error prone.

-Now, if you need to instantiate a `Widget`, `Resource` (like a `GC`), `Device` or `Clipboard` and you want to make sure that its resources will be released after use, you can use the `Closeable` wrappers available in the `it.albertus.jface.closeable` package with a *try-for-resources* statement.
+Now, if you need to instantiate a `Widget`, `Resource` (like a `GC`), `Device` or `Clipboard` and you want to make sure that its resources will be released after use, you can use the `Closeable` wrappers available in the `io.github.albertus82.jface.closeable` package with a *try-for-resources* statement.
 The wrapped object will be disposed automatically after the `try` block like any other *closeable* resource, so you will not have to invoke its `dispose()` method.

 ### Example